Illness in Scandinavian Children and Young Adult Literature

 Assc.
 Professor Linda H. Nesby

 My research focuses on the field of literature and medicine, particularly pathographiesof contemporary age and from within the Scandinavian countries.
 I am particularly interested in questions of genre, function and narrative structures and have done research on illness stories and blogs, especially among children and young adults.
 I have studied contemporary cancer-stories from this point of view, but have also worked on older literature (Wergeland and Hamsun).
 I am also part of the Phronesis-project which aims at developing perspectives grounded in the humanties into the medical education at UiT.
-In September 2019 I signed an agreement with Universitetsforlaget on a bookproject on Scandinavian pathographies.
+At present, I´m working on a bookproject on contemporary Scandinavian pathographies which will be published spring 2021.

 Senior Lecturer, Dr. May-Lill Johansen